ipfs/in-web-browsers/README.md

 The most notable highlights:

-* IPFS and [Igalia](https://www.igalia.com/) started a collaboration that will continue during 2021.
+* IPFS and [Igalia](https://www.igalia.com/) started a collaboration that will continue beyond 2021+
 * [Distributed web schemes have been safelisted in Chrome 86](https://www.chromestatus.com/feature/4776602869170176)’s implementation of [custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers) and [registered at IANA](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
 * Chrome 89 will allow browser extensions to register cross-origin handlers or handlers for schemes with prefix `ext+`.
 Refinement is pending for the [permission UI](https://bugs.chromium.org/p/chromium/issues/detail?id=1079333).
 * Firefox 84 marks `http://*.localhost/` URLs as [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), which means websites loaded from local [subdomain gateway](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) will have access to the same Web APIs as HTTPS version.